jafeha/parabird/README.md

 Requirements:
 -------------

-* USB-Stick with a maximum of 4GB space (limit for FAT32 formatted sticks).
+* USB-Stick or any other removable device with a maximum of 4GB space (limit for FAT32 formatted sticks).
 The programs won't take that much space and there should be enough space left for mails. we don't force users to use an NTFS formatted USB-Stick, so you won't be able to use a container bigger than 4GB on a FAT32 formatted USB-Stick
 * Internet Connection
 * Linux or Mac OS based Host for building the Stick
 * Depending on your Host it's very likly that you need adminstrator priviledges for un/mounting the tc container